 As Australia’s national policing agency our role is to protect Australians and Australia’s interests.
 We prevent and disrupt threats to lives, livelihoods and Australia’s way of life here and overseas.

-We are a criminal law enforcement and policy agency in the Attorney-General's Department and have the jurisdiction to investigate Commonwealth (federal) crimes across Australia, as well as crimes that occur in the Australian Capital Territory (ACT).
+We are a criminal law enforcement and policy agency in the Attorney-General's portfolio and have the jurisdiction to investigate Commonwealth (federal) crimes across Australia, as well as crimes that occur in the Australian Capital Territory (ACT).
 We: